Vab-170/personal-website/README.md

 - `npm run lint:fix` - Automatically fix ESLint issues

 ## 🚀 Deployment

 ### GitHub Pages (Automated)

-The project uses **GitHub Pages** for automatic deployment.
-Every push to the `main` branch automatically triggers a build and deployment using GitHub Actions.
+Every push to the `main` branch automatically triggers a build and deployment to GitHub Pages using GitHub Actions.

 **How it works:**
 - ✅ **Push to main branch** → Automatic deployment to GitHub Pages